Jim Jefferies (footballer): Dunfermline Athletic

 Jefferies held talks with Dunfermline Athletic about succeeding Jim McIntyre as their manager and was appointed on 20 March.
 He was unable to keep the Pars in the top flight and were relegated at the end of the season.
 The following season in the Scottish First Division the club ran into financial difficulties and were placed in administration in March 2013.
 This led to a 15-point deduction penalty by the Scottish Football League as well as many first-team players leaving.
 The effect of the points penalty saw Jefferies' side relegated to the Scottish Second Division through the Scottish First Division play-offs losing to Alloa Athletic in the two-legged final.
 Jefferies signed a new contract with Dunfermline in December 2013, after the club exited administration.
 He resigned as manager in December 2014 stating that he felt there was no other option than for him to leave the club.
 He also stated that Dunfermline was likely to be his last job in management.

 Advisor roles

 In February 2017, Jefferies joined the board of directors at Edinburgh City in a "sporting director" capacity.
-In September 2019 he suffered a heart attack whilst golfing.
 In July 2020, Edinburgh City confirmed that Jefferies had departed his role as sporting director to return to Hearts.

 During the 2020–21 season Jefferies worked as an advisor to club owner Ann Budge, assisting with player recruitment.
 He left the club during the 2021 close season.

+Personal life

+In September 2019 he suffered a heart attack whilst golfing with former Hibernian player Mike Korotkich.
+The wife of Korotkich was part of the paramedic team that were called for Jeffries.